madelenenzula/Changisha/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to me via [davymaish6@gmail.com](mailto:davymaish6@gmail.com).
-All security vulnerabilities will be promptly addressed and sorted out.

 ## License